brandur/sorg/content/drafts/postgres-atomicity.md

 [xid]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/include/c.h#L397
 [xidadvance]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/include/access/transam.h#L31

-[1] Note that changes will eventually be no longer
+[1] Readers may notice that while `xmin` and `xmax` are fine for tracking a tuple's creation and deletion, they aren't to enough to handle updates.
+For brevity's sake, I'm glossing over how updates work for now.

-    available in the WAL, but those will always be beyond a snapshot's `xmin` horizon, and therefore the visibility check short circuits before having to make a check in WAL.
+[2] Note that changes will eventually be no longer available in the WAL, but those will always be beyond a snapshot's `xmin` horizon, and therefore the visibility check short circuits before having to make a check in WAL.